iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### ViewState3d.lookAt Argument Changed

-This method previously took 6 arguments.
+[ViewState3d.lookAt]($frontend) previously took 6 arguments.
 In addition the method `ViewState3d.lookAtUsingLensAngle` also established a perspective `ViewState3d` from a field-of-view lens angle with many of the same arguments.
-There is now a new implementation of `ViewState3d.lookAt` that accepts named parameters using the interfaces [LookAtPerspectiveArgs]($frontend), [LookAtOrthoArgs]($frontend), or [LookAtUsingLensAngle]($frontend).[ViewState3d.lookAt]($frontend) can now be used to set up either a perspective or orthographic ViewState3d.
+There is now a new implementation of `ViewState3d.lookAt` that accepts named parameters to set up either a perspective or orthographic view, using the interfaces [LookAtPerspectiveArgs]($frontend), [LookAtOrthoArgs]($frontend), or [LookAtUsingLensAngle]($frontend).

 This is a breaking change, so you may need to modify your code and replace the previous arguments with a single object with the appropriate names.
 For example,: